magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 Their shared love of baking meant they slipped into French pastry terms without noticing.
 It struck me then: she, a Brisbane native who had followed Walter to Vancouver; he, a Canadian with a quiet presence.

-They spoke softly, but their connection was unmistakable—woven from flour, sugar, and a language of their own.
+They spoke softly, but their connection was unmistakable - woven from flour, sugar, and a language of their own.

 ## The Speech